awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

 Output
 Descriptions of each of the fields and data types included in the response from AWS\.
-For `describe-instances`, the output is a list of reservation objects, each of which contains several fields and objects that contain information about the instance\(s\) associated with it\.
-This information comes from the [API documentation for the reservation datatype](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Reservation.html) used by Amazon EC2\.
+For `describe-instances`, the output is a list of reservation objects, each of which contains several fields and objects that contain information about the instances associated with it\.
+This information comes from the [API documentation for the reservation data type](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Reservation.html) used by Amazon EC2\.

 ```
 OUTPUT